marcduiker/marcduiker.github.io/_posts/2017-11-05-durable-azure-functions-stateful-orchestrations.md

 `orchestrationContext.ContinueAsNew(names);`

-The Durable Functions documentation describes this in an example called [Stateful Singleton](https://azure.github.io/azure-functions-durable-extension/articles/samples/counter.html){:target="_blank"}.
+The Durable Functions documentation shows how this can be used in [Eternal Orchestrations](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-eternal-orchestrations){:target="_blank"}.

 ### Developing Durable Functions